Business Valuation for a Bank Loan in Canada

 Retroactive financingPurchases made within the past 365 days prior to loan approval are eligible.

 The CSBFP now finances intangible assets.
-This is a significant expansion.
 Previously, the program was limited to tangible assets.
 Now up to $150,000 can be used for intangible assets and working capital.
-But intangible assets must be appraised.
-If you are purchasing a business where a significant portion of the value is goodwill, client relationships, or brand — as it is for most service businesses — the appraisal determines how much the CSBFP will finance.
+But those assets must be appraised.
+If you are purchasing a business where a significant portion of the value is goodwill, client relationships, or brand, as it is for most service businesses, the appraisal determines how much the CSBFP will finance.
 Without a valuation that identifies and values the intangible assets, the lender can only finance the tangible components.

 3. What the Lender Is Actually Evaluating

-When a lender reviews a business valuation, they are not looking at the same things a buyer, a divorcing spouse, or CRA would look at.
-The lender’s questions are specific to lending risk:
+When a lender reviews a business valuation, they are not looking at the same things a buyer, a divorcing spouse, or the CRA would look at.
+Their questions are specific to lending risk, and a valuation that does not answer those questions directly will not move the application forward regardless of how thorough it looks on paper.

 Lender’s Question What They Need From the Valuation What Answers the Question